U.K. Professional Clients

 The procedure of starting up a joint venture company: entering into an agreement with another limited company for the purposes of a new venture can be challenging, because you do not want to cause any disturbances to your existing operation.
 That's why you need to have the benefit of the years of experience and expertise of a company formation agent like Coddan.
 Our seasoned business consultants can advise at every step along the way of starting up of a joint venture company, telling you what you need to know to make informed decisions before registration of a joint venture company and signing agreements and contracts.

-We offer tailored packages to clients wishing to register a joint venture enterprise, starting at just £24.99 for those wishing to register a joint venture company for that purpose, or £71.99 for two limited companies who want to join together.
+We offer tailored packages to clients wishing to register a joint venture enterprise, starting at just £24.99 for those wishing to register a joint venture firm for that purpose, or £71.99 for two limited entities who want to join together.
 We also offer packages in which joint venture companies are established with joint venture shareholders' agreement, as well as registering a joint venture company with an official registered office address in London.

-When the joint venture company registration process is complete you will receive all of the statutory documents, including the certificate of incorporation and memorandum and articles of association.
+When the joint venture LTD registration process is complete you will receive all of the statutory documents, including the certificate of incorporation and memorandum and articles of association.
 We have a range of other services available, such as mail forwarding from official registered office addresses that we provide for joint venture company registration, and clients can also swiftly get a corporate business bank account if they desire one.

 When you're properly register as a joint venture company in the United Kingdom you will be able to engage in business projects with other firms.
 It means there will be greater scope for advancing your firm's operations, in terms of work and hopefully profits, by collaborating with another firm without actually merging with them.